 9. User Interface (UI)

 Where UX is concerned more with the broad aspects of how a design affects someone, UI focuses on specificity.
-Buttons, menus, and microinteractions are all a part of UI.
+Web pages, buttons, menus, and micro-interactions are all a part of UI.
 These elements guide an audience through a design, free from obstructions, for a smooth experience.

 UI touches many different facets of usability including: